NBPub/MusicDB-sql-practice/README.md

 ## File Descriptions

+See the python files and their comments for more details.
+Comments in files low on the following table may be less descriptive, if the same process was described in a file higher up on the table..

 | fixes_ | Problem | Notes |
 | :----: | --- | --- |
 | `year_format.py` | Tagged date not in XXXX format | If tagged year and year in folder agree, fix file and save.
 If not, save to table and check last.fm for data |